A fisherman’s tale

 “Hi Baz.
 I was wondering if you could resist coming down tonight.”

-“Yeah, I know.
-Just can’t keep away from those salmon.
+“Yeah, I just can’t keep away from those salmon.
 Are they biting?” he asked, setting his gear down on the flat rock overlooking the Great Southern Ocean.

 “Nothing so far, mate.”